The Truth About Ketogenic Dieting: What to Know Before You Start

 However, other studies promote the keto diet for short-term help with certain health issues.
 They found the diet can have positive effects including:3,6,8

-- Weight loss (first 6 to 12 months)
+- Weight loss (typically within the first 6 to 12 months)

 - Appetite control